Ursego/JiGit/_______ReadMe_______.txt

 b ABC-11111 aa11bb2

 Backports into all the releases in RELS_CSV other than the DEV release.
-For the example above, will backport into first-backport-rel, second-backport-rel and third-backport-rel.
+For the example above, will backport into bp-rel-1, bp-rel-2 and bp-rel-3.

 HOW TO OBTAIN THE COMMIT HASH: